notionmusic/presets/Documentation/Plug-in Presets.md

 Creating Presets for Notion
 ==========================
 A preset is a file that maps Notion's written articulations and expressions to 3rd party VST instruments (or plug-ins).
 For a couple of examples, look in the [Demos folder](/Demos).

 A preset is a folder with these items:

 * A file named `Preset.xml`
 * A folder named `Instruments`
-* Within the Instruments folder, you can have optionally have one level of sub-folders for an instrument family (e.g. Brass / Wind / Strings)
+* Within the Instruments folder, you can optionally have one level of sub-folders for an instrument family (e.g. Brass / Wind / Strings)
 * In the Instruments folder (or optional sub-folder), a Notion file for each instrument - each Notion file contains an attached ruleset.

 ![Preset folder](/Documentation/Screenshots/preset_folder_setup.png?raw=true "Presets Folder")

 Preset.xml
 ----------
 This is a minimal definition for a presets XML file.
 You can structure the identifier as you like, or for example use your own reverse domain name to make sure it is unique.

     <preset>